Is Circadian Shield free like f.lux?

 Who is the competitor of f.lux?

-On macOS in 2026 the main alternatives are Night Shift (built into macOS, a single warm to cool slider on a sunrise and sunset schedule), Iris (cross-platform and paid, with blue light reduction plus break reminders), and Circadian Shield (solar-position scheduling and melanopic EDI calibration rather than color warmth alone).
+On Windows the first alternative to try is the built-in Night Light.
+On macOS it is Night Shift.
+Beyond the built-ins, the main competitors are Iris (cross-platform and paid, with blue light reduction plus break reminders) and Circadian Shield (solar-position scheduling and melanopic EDI calibration rather than color warmth alone).
+For a three-way breakdown, see Iris vs f.lux vs CircadianShield.